SEND Information Report

 - Introductory meetings

-- Planning meetings may also include other professionals that are able to support
+- Planning and review meetings may also include other professionals that are able to support

 Our approach to teaching pupils with SEN focuses on the individual and their need, not a label that may have been attached to them.
 We take a holistic approach, looking at all aspects of the child’s education and follow best practice guidelines in the provision of our services.
 We talk to all those concerned, sometimes organising a meeting, to get together and agree the best way to support the child and meet their goals.
 All teachers are teachers of SEN and we believe strongly that the quality of the teaching and taking an understanding and supportive holistic approach is a major factor in meeting the needs of our pupils.

-The SENCO and the head teacher regularly monitor and evaluate the quality of provision for all SEN pupils.
+The Senior Leadership Team and SENDCo, together, map provision for each pupil.
+The SENDCo and the head teacher monitor and evaluate the quality of provision for all SEN pupils.
 The school aims to use interventions in school that have proven outcomes and are evidence based.
-The impact of SEN provision on the progress and outcomes for children on the SEN register is measured through:
+The impact of SEN provision on the progress and outcomes for children is measured through:

 - analysis of pupil tracking data and test results at pupil progress meetings

-- progress against comparative data and based on their age and starting points.
+- progress data and based on their age and starting points

 - interventions baseline and exit data